 It's an active shooter call, assault rifles, multiple victims.

-We have two seats, emergency downtown, uh for the outside for the trio, emergency ease for the actual call, patch for a patrol e it's a true active shooter scenario.
+We have two seeds, emergency downtown for the outside for the triage, emergency East for the actual call, patch with patrol East.

 There's multiple, multiple victims with active shooters still inside the club.

-it's a full swat cnt as you call out confident that you would ever be able to fully understand the motivation for this time You know, whenever you look at someone's motivation or intent, whether they're living or whether they're dead, you look at their actions and their activities surrounding the event.
+You know, whenever you look at someone's motivation or intent, whether they're living or whether they're dead, you look at their actions and their activities surrounding the event.

-You look at what they said, you look at what they did, um, you look at how they behaved, uh, and you come up with the most reasonable interpretation, the one that fits the facts there.
+You look at what they said, you look at what they did, you look at how they behaved, and you come up with the most reasonable interpretation, the one that fits the facts there.

 And so we do feel that as we continue to build a timeline and a chronology and to build his life, that we will be able to determine this.